-Penny stocks, shares trading below $5 with market capitalizations under $250 million, attract investors looking for outsized returns at a low entry price.
-The appeal is understandable: buying early into a small company before it grows into something much larger is one of the most rewarding things you can do as an investor.
+Penny stocks, shares trading below $5 with market capitalizations under $250 million, attract investors looking for outsize returns at a low entry price.
+The appeal is understandable: Buying early into a small company before it grows into something much larger is one of the most rewarding things you can do as an investor.
 But penny stocks come with real risks that every investor should understand before diving in.

 We'll show you the top penny stocks, explain what to look for when evaluating them, and outline the risks so you can invest with your eyes open.